 In order to help us reduce the number of people who need to come into the surgery during the Covid-19 outbreak, please nominate a pharmacy you would like to collect your prescription from and inform the surgery and the phamacy.
 The pharmacy can then make arrangements to collect the prescription from the surgery.

-If you or a member of your household have a new persistant cough or high temperature, please do not
+If you or a member of your household have a new persistant cough, high temperature, a loss of taste or smell; please do not

 come to the surgery.
 Self isolate at home for a minimum of 14 days.
 If your symptoms get worse, use the NHS symptoms checker https://111.nhs.uk/covid-19 befoere you call 111

 .
 Other symptoms may include difficulty breathing and sore throat.